Know What You’re Getting Into Before Moving to Michigan. This is NOT Ohio.

 Sure, we don’t have anything on Minnesota’s chills, but eight months of winter, and several feet of lake effect snow have given us enough street cred.
-So when 40 degrees hits, the coats come off and the sandals come out!
+So when 40 degrees hits, the coats come off and the sandals go on!

 15 – Summer lasts two months.

 16 – Euchre is our state card game.

 Pronounced “You-KER,” this is how many of us survive winter.
 Any of your neighbors should be able to teach you how to play.
 (Our advice: turn down a bower and you’re hurtin’ for an hour.)

 17 – Our other state flower is the construction cone.

 Once that snow melts in April those bright orange cones start blooming around every corner!
 Sometimes overnight, always on your favorite route to work.
 And they stay in bloom right until the snow starts again in the fall.

 18 – Road construction happens incessantly for a reason.

 Michigan breeds the largest potholes in the nation, so we never stop fixing them.
 (If you haven’t lost an axle to a pothole yet, you are #blessed.)

 19 – Other people drink soda.
 We drink POP.